Philip Jameson: Career

-Dr. Jameson was the professor of trombone and music at the University of Georgia, where he founded the UGA Brass Quintet and the UGA Trombone Choir in the fall of 1967 to the spring of 2009, retiring as Distinguished Professor Emeritus.
+Jameson was the professor of trombone and music at the University of Georgia, where he founded the UGA Brass Quintet and the UGA Trombone Choir in the fall of 1967 to the spring of 2009, retiring as Distinguished Professor Emeritus.
 He is a lifetime member of the International Trombone Association and has had numerous articles published in the ITA Journal.
-Dr. Jameson is listed in The International Who's Who in Music, Fifteenth Edition, International Biographical Center, Cambridge, England, and Who's Who in American Music.
+Jameson is listed in The International Who's Who in Music and The Who's Who in American Music.
 Former students have earned places in major performing organizations across the world.
 During his tenure at the University of Georgia, former students substituted in orchestras ranging from the New York Philharmonic to the San Francisco Symphony.
-Dr. Jameson has been a significant teacher in the world of trombone.

-He was a charter member of Leopold Stokowski's American Symphony Orchestra at Carnegie Hall and the Mostly Mozart Orchestra at New York's Lincoln Center.
+Jameson was a charter member of Leopold Stokowski's American Symphony Orchestra at Carnegie Hall and the Mostly Mozart Orchestra at New York's Lincoln Center.
 He has also performed with the New York City Ballet, the Band of America, the Musica Aeterna Orchestra at the Metropolitan Museum of Art, the Radio City Music Hall Orchestra, and the American Wind Symphony Orchestra.
 He was a Fromm Foundation Fellow with the Boston Symphony Orchestra at Tanglewood, the recipient of the Juilliard School Naumburg Prize, the Sarah Moss Fellowship for doctoral study at Columbia University, and a Senior Fulbright Professorship with the National Symphony Orchestra of Korea.
-While on sabbaticals, he held teaching appointments at the Juilliard School, the Horace Mann School, the Queensland Conservatorium of Music(Australia), and Seoul National University.
-He was actively engaged in acoustical research, and presented many papers in this area at national symposiums.
+While on sabbaticals, he held teaching appointments at the Juilliard School, the Horace Mann School, the Queensland Conservatorium of Music, and Seoul National University.
+He was actively engaged in acoustical research and presented many papers in this area at national symposiums.

-In 2005 trombone students of Dr. Jameson at the University of Georgia won three major trombone solo competitions in the USA.
-David Nelson won first place in the US Army/ Eastern Trombone Workshop National Solo Competition in Washington D.C.
-Charles Reneau won first place at the International Trombone Association Solo Competition in New Orleans and the Zellmer International Trombone Competition Sponsored by the Minnesota Symphony Orchestra.
-Two of the four current trombonists with the New York Philharmonic, James Markey and Amanda Stewart Davidson, were students of his at the Interlochen Arts Camp, where he taught from 1984 to 2004.
-Other students who have studied with Dr. Jameson at the University of Georgia have attained professional positions with the major orchestras including: the St. Louis Symphony, Gerry Pagano; the Oregon Symphony Orchestra, Charles Reneau; and Steve Norrell of the Metropolitan Opera Orchestra.
+In 2005, trombone students of Jameson at the University of Georgia won three major trombone solo competitions in the U.S. David Nelson won first place in the US Army/ Eastern Trombone Workshop National Solo Competition in Washington, D.C.
+Charles Reneau won first place at the International Trombone Association Solo Competition in New Orleans and the Zellmer International Trombone Competition sponsored by the Minnesota Symphony Orchestra.
+Two of the four current trombonists with the New York Philharmonic, James Markey and Amanda Stewart Davidson, were students of Jameson at the Interlochen Arts Camp, where he taught from 1984 to 2004.
+Other students who have studied with Jameson at the University of Georgia have attained professional positions with major orchestras including the St. Louis Symphony Orchestra, Gerry Pagano; the Oregon Symphony Orchestra, Charles Reneau; and Steve Norrell of the Metropolitan Opera Orchestra.